Refrigerator Bread and Butter Pickles (Quick No-Cook Method)

 Pickle tips and tricks

-Thick or thin slices - that's up to you when you make your own pickles.
-I prefer a thicker slice, about ¼" thick.
-The thinner sliced pickles will not be as crisp and tend to curl up.
+Thick or thin slices – that’s up to you when you make your pickles.
+I prefer a thicker slice, about 1/4″ thick.
+The thinner-sliced pickles will not be as crisp and tend to curl up.

-If you don't have canning jars, these pickles will keep well in an airtight container, such as a good sealing Tupperware.
-Just make sure to sterilize the container and lid.
+If you don’t have canning jars, these pickles will keep well in an airtight container, such as a good sealing Tupperware.
+Be sure to sterilize both the container and the lid.

-It is super important to sterilize the containers and lids to prevent bacteria from developing.
-There are many methods, but this is what I do -
+It is extremely important to sterilize the containers and lids to prevent bacterial growth.
+There are many methods, but this is what I do –

-- Set a rack inside a deep pot and cover the jars with hot water.
-If you don't have a rack, put a towel in the bottom of the pot and set the jars on it and then cover it with water.
+• Set a rack inside a deep pot and cover the jars with hot water.
+If you don’t have a rack, place a towel on the bottom of the pot, set the jars on it, and then cover it with water.

-- Bring water to a boil, cover the pot and boil for 15 minutes; turn off the heat and let jars stand in hot water for 10 minutes.
+• Bring water to a boil, cover the pot, and boil for 15 minutes.
+Turn off the heat and let the jars stand in hot water for 10 minutes.

-- Carefully remove the jars from the hot water; I do this with tongs, then turn the jars upside down on a clean towel until ready to fill.
+• Carefully remove the jars from the hot water; I do this with tongs, then turn the jars upside down on a clean towel until they are ready to be filled.
 Sterilize the lids in boiling water for 5 minutes.

 How to hot pack pickles